dash8x/Thaana-Dataset/README.md

 # Thaana Dataset
 A dataset of handwritten and computer generated Thaana glyphs

+## Samples
+There are total 25,133 samples in this dataset.
+Each sample is a 40 x 40 pixel grayscale image of a consonant-vowel pair or a consonant alone with 456 different possibilities for these combinations.
+9,120 of the samples were computer generated using 20 different popular Thaana fonts.
+16,013 of the samples were handwritten by 35 different individuals from Maldivian students at University of Nottingham Malaysia and residents of Ha.
+Uligan, Maldives.

+## Dataset Versions
+- **glyphs_40.csv**: No extra processing applied
+- **glyphs_40_thresh.csv**: Thresholded
+- **glyphs_40_crop.csv**: Cropped to glyph bounding box
+- **glyphs_40_thresh_crop.csv**: Cropped to glyph bounding box and thresholded

 ## Dataset CSV Format

 | Col 0     | Col 1 - 1600          | Col 1601        | Col 1602    |